bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_iceberg.md

     ```bash
     export AWS_REGION="us-east-2"
     ```
-5. Create a namespace in the table bucket.
+5. Make sure you have the latest AWS CLI (see [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)) since this is a new feature and create a namespace in the table bucket.
 For example (replace region, account number and bucket name):
     ```bash
     aws s3tables create-namespace --table-bucket-arn arn:aws:s3tables:us-east-2:111122223333:bucket/my-test-bucket --namespace my_namespace
     ```